The law requires large shops in England to charge 5p for all single-use plastic carrier bags. Charging started on 5 October 2015.

 Despite research showing that the average household already has 40 plastic bags around the home, the number of plastic bags taken from supermarkets increased for the fifth year running in 2014.

-Similar 5p charges are already in place across Scotland, Wales and Northern Ireland.
+Similar 5p charges are also in place across Scotland, Wales and Northern Ireland.
 The scheme in Wales saw a reduction in plastic bag consumption of 79% in its first 3 years.

 We estimate that over the next 10 years the benefits of the scheme will include: